5 Apps to Make Learning Languages a Breeze in 2020

 As a result, Mondly helps you think directly in the language you want to learn rather than construct phrases in your native languages, struggle to apply the rules, and then translate.

-From travelers who want to learn languages to talk to the natives, corporate professionals who are relocating or looking for new opportunities, people who have found love in a different country, seniors who want to keep their brains young and yes, even language enthusiasts – Mondly’s customer base is highly diverse.
+From travellers who want to learn languages to talk to the natives, corporate professionals who are relocating or looking for new opportunities, people who have found love in a different country, seniors who want to keep their brains young and yes, even language enthusiasts – Mondly’s customer base is highly diverse.

-One of Mondly’s favorite customers is an 80-year-old retired judge from Bucharest who learns English and French because his nephews who live in Canada don’t speak Romanian at all.
+One of Mondly’s favourite customers is an 80-year-old retired judge from Bucharest who learns English and French because his nephews who live in Canada don’t speak Romanian at all.
 Naturally, as any loving grandfather would, he wants to tell them stories, so he learns their languages with Mondly.
 Besides, he also uses Mondly to brush up on the Russian he learned in school.
 “He’s such an inspiration to all of us!
 He fills our hearts with joy every time we hear from him,” says Diana.

 Busuu helps you learn 12 languages from CEFR (Common European Framework of Reference for Languages) levels A1 (beginner) to B2 (upper-intermediate) through self-paced courses that allow you to study at times that suit you and towards whatever goal it is that they want to achieve.
-Set by the Council of Europe, CEFR is the internationally recognized standard to determine a person’s language ability.
+Set by the Council of Europe, CEFR is the internationally recognised standard to determine a person’s language ability.

 Busuu effectively teaches languages with a variety of interactive exercises that train reading, writing, listening, and speaking skills.
 Additionally, the app has features like AI-powered Vocabulary Trainer and Grammar Review, which use spaced repetition models and machine learning algorithms to present you with words or a grammar point before you forget them.

 “People use Busuu for a mixture of reasons – from travel, fun, and culture, or family, to education and professional development.
-On the other hand, companies like Puma, DHL, and Inditex utilize Busuu for Business to help their employees learn languages,” says Adon Lawley, Social Media & PR Manager at Busuu.
+On the other hand, companies like Puma, DHL, and Inditex utilise Busuu for Business to help their employees learn languages,” says Adon Lawley, Social Media & PR Manager at Busuu.

 One of Busuu’s top learners in the UK is a ten-year-old boy, Caleb.
 This aspiring polyglot is currently learning Spanish and plans to pick up Chinese, Japanese, German, and Italian soon.
 Caleb has contributed hundreds of corrections in Busuu to help people improve their English language skills.